lavague-ai/LaVague/docs/docs/get-started/customization.md

 !!! tips "Modifiable elements"
     - `llm`: The `LLM` used by the `Action Engine` to translate text instructions into automation code.
 You can set the `llm` to any `LlamaIndex LLM object`.

     - `mm_llm`: The `multi-modal LLM` used by the `World Model` to generate the next instruction to be enacted by the Action Engine based on the current state of the web page.
-You can set the `mm_llm` argument to any `LlamaIndex LLM object`.
+You can set the `mm_llm` argument to any `LlamaIndex multi-modal LLM object`.

     - `embedding`: The `embedding model` is used by the `retriever` to convert segments of the HTML page of the target website into vectors, capturing semantic meaning.
 You can set this to any `LlamaIndex Embedding object`.